 Important permit or license must be acquired.

-They contribute low amount finance to deprived individual of society
+They contribute low amount of finance to deprived individual of society

 Microfinance Institutions are such NBFC who do not take deposit and they are not licensed under section 8 according to the Companies Act, 2013.
 This executes banking at a small level like a bank can do.
 MFIs are smaller compared to NBFCs.